The 2023 Writing Workshop of San Francisco: April 14-15, 2023

 • and more agents to come.

 By the end of the day, you will have all the tools you need to move forward on your writing journey.
 This independent event is organized by coordinator Brian Klems of Writing Day Workshops.
-Contact Brian at WDWconference@gmail.com to register.
+Contact Brian at WDWconference@gmail.com to register, and tell him you’re specifically interested in the San Francisco conference.

 EVENT LOCATION & DETAILS: